Laboratory exercise 3

 class Demo implements ExampleInterface {

-* should have all methods implemented
+* must have implementation of all its methods

 */

-public void method1() {
+public void method1()

 System.out.println("implementation of method1");